 Q. What made Day 3 the most difficult day?

-It started raining the moment we left the campsite and didn’t stop until we reached the next camp 8 hours later.
-The trail became slippery, slushy and was not fit for walking in some places which slowed our pace.
-We had to figure out alternate trails most of the times by either walking on the slope where there was grass, or on the rocks, or find a less walked trail wherever possible.
+It started raining the moment we left the campsite and didn’t stop until we reached the next camp eight hours later.
+The trail became slippery and slushy and was not fit for walking in some places, which slowed our pace.
+We had to figure out alternate trails most of the time by either walking on the slope where there was grass, on the rocks, or finding a less traveled trail wherever possible.

 Q. What were your most memorable moments?

-- Being served hot paranthas at Gadsar pass during heavy rain on Day 3.
+Being served hot paranthas at Gadsar Pass during heavy rain on Day 3.

-Prepare well, both physically and mentally and listen to what your body tells you.
+Prepare well, both physically and mentally, and listen to what your body tells you.